bcgov-nr/action-builder-ghcr/README.md

 This is useful in CI/CD pipelines where not every package/app needs to be rebuilt.

-This tool is currently strongly opinionated and generatess images with a rigid structure below.
+This tool is currently strongly opinionated and generates images with a rigid structure below.
 This is intended to become more flexible in future.

 Package name: `<organization>/<repository>/<package>:<tag>`